 Opinions vary widely about how dangerous deficits are.
 One controversial but increasingly popular economic philosophy known as Modern Monetary Theory* even holds that countries such as the US, whose currencies are not backed by assets such as gold reserves, are never at risk of defaulting on their debts because they can always increase the money supply.

 Schuster says, "Longer-term, higher national debt may likely lead to slower growth and low interest rates, but we believe they are extremely unlikely to lead to near-term concerns on the creditworthiness of the US government."

-To help navigate whatever the future may hold, we believe you should have a diversified mix of investments, and should diversify your portfolio within those different types of investments.
+To help navigate whatever the future may hold, we at Fidelity believe you should have a diversified mix of investments and diversify your portfolio within those different types of investments.

 We suggest you—on your own or with your financial advisor—define your goals and time frame, take stock of your tolerance for risk, and choose a mix of stocks, bonds, and short-term investments that you consider appropriate for your investing goals.